ryantd42/NY-Legislative-Git/2023/S2985C-2023/bill.md

  IN CONSIDERATION FOR THE FINANCING, REGULATION, SUPERVISION AND AUDIT OF SUCH LOAN, OR FOR REGULATION, SUPERVISION AND AUDIT OF SUCH GRANT.
+SUCH CHARGES  SHALL  BE  PAID INTO THE TREASURY OF THE MUNICIPALITY REQUIRING
+ S. 2985--C  4

-SUCH CHARGES  SHALL  BE  PAID INTO THE TREASURY OF THE MUNICIPALITY REQUIRING THE CHARGES AND SHALL BE PAID AND DEPOSITED IN THE GENERAL FUND  OF  ANY SUCH MUNICIPALITY.
+ THE CHARGES AND SHALL BE PAID AND DEPOSITED IN THE GENERAL FUND  OF  ANY SUCH MUNICIPALITY.
- S. 2985--B  4

   §  696-F.  SERVICING.
 AN AGENCY MAY MAKE PROVISION IN A NOTE AND LOAN AGREEMENT OR BY SEPARATE AGREEMENT FOR THE PERFORMANCE OF LOAN OR  GRANT SERVICING FUNCTIONS, INCLUDING, BUT NOT LIMITED TO, FUNCTIONS RELATED TO LENDING  OR  PROVIDING  A  GRANT  FOR  CONSTRUCTION, AS MAY GENERALLY BE PERFORMED BY AN INSTITUTIONAL LENDER.
 SUCH AGENCY MAY ACT IN SUCH CAPAC- ITY OR APPOINT OR CONSENT TO THE APPOINTMENT OF A FINANCIAL  INSTITUTION OR  OTHER QUALIFIED ENTITY, AS DETERMINED BY SUCH AGENCY, TO ACT IN SUCH CAPACITY ON BEHALF OF SUCH AGENCY.
 SUCH AGENCY MAY PAY A REASONABLE  AND CUSTOMARY  FEE  TO  SUCH FINANCIAL INSTITUTION OR OTHER QUALIFIED ENTITY APPOINTED BY SUCH AGENCY, OR TO WHOSE APPOINTMENT SUCH  AGENCY  PROVIDED CONSENT, FOR THE PERFORMANCE OF SUCH LOAN OR GRANT SERVICING FUNCTIONS.
   §  5.
 Subdivision  41  of  paragraph  a of section 11.00 of the local
  finance law, as amended by chapter 400 of the laws of 1994,  is  amended to read as follows:
   41. Housing.
 The  effectuating  of any of the purposes of the public housing law, other than making loans to limited profit housing companies pursuant to article two of the private housing finance  law,  and  other than making loans to owners of existing multiple dwellings, fifty years;
  bonds issued by a housing authority pursuant to section forty-one of the public  housing law and guaranteed by a municipality pursuant to section ninety-five of the public housing law, five years, in  addition  to  the foregoing  period  of  fifty  years,  for  the  temporary financing of a project prior to the permanent financing thereof; evidences  of  indebt- edness  issued  to the state pursuant to paragraph c of section 20.00 of this chapter, three years, in addition to the foregoing period of  fifty years  for  the  temporary financing of a project prior to the permanent financing thereof; loans to limited profit housing companies pursuant to article two of the private housing finance law, fifty-five years;  loans OR GRANTS to owners of existing private or multiple dwellings, NON-RESI- DENTIAL  PROPERTY,  OR VACANT LAND pursuant to the provisions of article eight, article eight-A,  article  eight-B,  article  eleven  or  article fifteen  of  the  private  housing  finance  law,  or  loans  for  the construction of multiple dwellings pursuant to  article  eleven  of  the private  housing finance law, or loans OR GRANTS for the pre-development costs or construction of private or multiple dwellings pursuant to arti- cle twenty-two of the private housing finance law, thirty years.
   § 6.
 Section 2 of the private housing finance law is amended by adding two new subdivisions 30 and 31 to read as follows:
   30. "CLIMATE RESILIENCY IMPROVEMENTS."
 IMPROVEMENTS FOR THE PURPOSE OF PROTECTING LAND OR ANY STRUCTURES THEREON FROM DAMAGE RESULTING FROM  OR WHICH MAY RESULT FROM CHANGES IN CLIMATE, INCLUDING, BUT NOT LIMITED TO, EXTREME WEATHER EVENTS, ABNORMAL TEMPERATURES, AND SEA LEVEL RISE, OR OF REDUCING  THE  IMPACT  OF  THE  OPERATION  OF SUCH STRUCTURES ON CLIMATE CHANGE, INCLUDING, BUT NOT LIMITED TO, IMPROVEMENTS THAT  REDUCE  ENERGY CONSUMPTION OR PROMOTE THE EFFICIENT USE OF NATURAL RESOURCES.
   31. "PRIVATE LENDER."
 ONE OR MORE BANKING ORGANIZATIONS, FOUNDATIONS, LABOR UNIONS, CREDIT UNIONS, EMPLOYERS' ASSOCIATIONS,  VETERANS'  ORGAN- IZATIONS,  COLLEGES,  UNIVERSITIES, EDUCATIONAL INSTITUTIONS, CHILD CARE INSTITUTIONS, HOSPITALS, MEDICAL RESEARCH INSTITUTES,  INSURANCE  COMPA- NIES, TRUSTEES OR FIDUCIARIES, TRUSTEES OF PENSIONS AND RETIREMENT FUNDS AND  SYSTEMS,  CORPORATIONS, PARTNERSHIPS, INDIVIDUALS OR OTHER ENTITIES OR ANY COMBINATION OF THE FOREGOING, AND SHALL INCLUDE ANY PUBLIC  BENE- FIT CORPORATION AND THE UNITED STATES OF AMERICA AND ANY OF ITS AGENCIES AND  DEPARTMENTS.
-AS USED IN THIS DEFINITION, THE  TERMS  "TRUSTEES"  AND "FIDUCIARIES"  SHALL  INCLUDE ANY FIDUCIARY OR FIDUCIARIES HOLDING FUNDS
+AS  USED IN THIS DEFINITION, THE TERMS "TRUSTEES" AND
- S. 2985--B  5
+ S. 2985--C  5

- FOR INVESTMENT AND THE TERM "BANKING ORGANIZATIONS" SHALL HAVE THE  SAME MEANING AS IN SUBDIVISION ELEVEN OF SECTION TWO OF THE BANKING LAW.
+ "FIDUCIARIES" SHALL INCLUDE ANY FIDUCIARY OR FIDUCIARIES  HOLDING  FUNDS FOR  INVESTMENT AND THE TERM "BANKING ORGANIZATIONS" SHALL HAVE THE SAME MEANING AS IN SUBDIVISION ELEVEN OF SECTION TWO OF THE BANKING LAW.
   § 7.
 Section 400 of the private housing finance law is amended to read as follows: